 Once the player has gone through the entire Charactermancer process (or as much as they desire to go through) they’ll save their sheet and it will be automatically filled in by the Charactermancer.

 D&D 5e SRD & Player’s Handbook Only

-As of right now only the SRD is made available to everyone.
+As of right now, only the SRD is made available to everyone.
 If you want you can purchase the Player’s Handbook on Roll20 and can use that in the Charactermancer as well.
-On the bright side, GMs that have the PHB on Roll20 are able to share their compendiums with 3-5 groups depending on their subscription.
+GMs that have the PHB on Roll20 are able to share their compendiums with 3-5 groups depending on their subscription.

 Unfortunately, I don’t buy my books through Roll20 since I prefer the physical copies so we were stuck with the SRD.
 Thankfully everything was pretty customizable and is able to be changed after the sheet is created.

 They have mentioned in a blog post that they are working on using the Charactermancer for other systems.
 However, D&D 5e’s SRD and PHB can be used at this time.

 Using the Charactermancer

 Before You Begin

 The Start Menu gives you a quick run-down of what the Charactermancer is.
 From here you can hit either the Next button to bring you to the Race Menu, or you can manually select any of the character creation menus.
 You can make your character in whatever order you please and you can leave menus completely blank if you choose.